Phi Alpha Theta

 PAT is comprised of chapters from properly accredited colleges and universities.
 All students in these institutions who have completed the required number of history courses and are maintaining high standards in all their college or university studies are eligible for membership.

 The Beta Lambda Chapter at San Jose State University holds to these convictions.
 It is our goal to help history majors prosper by offering support in a relaxing and friendly atmosphere.
-If you have question or would like to join PAT, please contact the History Department office at (408) 924-5500 or the PAT faculty advisor, Rob Cirivilleri at (408) 924-5540.
+If you have a question, please contact the PAT faculty advisor, Dr. Mary Wilson at 408‑924‑5509.

 We are a professional society whose mission is to promote the study of history through the encouragement of research, good teaching, publication and the exchange of learning and ideas among historians.
 We seek to bring students, teachers and writers of history together for intellectual and social exchanges, which promote and assist historical research and publication by our members in a variety of ways.

 Requirements for Membership